AnestisAsl/Aether-react-3d/README.md

 ## Description<br>

-Aether is a web application that uses 3D web technologies and advanced animations to visualise our solar system.It's backend consist of a postgreSQL database and a nest-js API.React and some other libraries like three.js take care of the frontend.
+Aether is a web application that uses 3D web technologies and advanced animations to visualise our solar system.It's backend consist of a postgreSQL database and a nest-js API.
+React and some other libraries like three.js take care of the frontend.

 ## Frontend<br>
 ## Technologies Used<br>